The Connection page on the Advanced Site Settings dialog allows you to configure general protocol-independent options

 Refer to documentation of page sections:

 Use Passive mode to toggle between passive and active FTP connection mode.
 Passive mode is selected by default.
 WinSCP will try the other mode, if the selected mode does not work.
 The option is supported only with FTP protocol.

 The Optimize connection buffer size enables optimization of socket buffer size.
 It greatly improves transfer speed.
 Disable it only when experiencing problems.
-The option is not available with WebDAV and S3 protocols.
+The option is not available with WebDAV protocol.

 By the Server response timeout you define how long should WinSCP wait for an answer from the server before displaying window with option to Abort the connection.
 Note that the window does not block the waiting, so when it is displayed and the response is finally received it disappears itself.